Digital Nomad Life in Amalfi, Italy

 When we asked people living in Amalfi about club and activities where newcomers can meet others, they responded:

 "Expats in Amalfi often join local clubs and organizations to meet people and immerse themselves in the local culture.
 These can include language exchange clubs, where they can practice their Italian and help locals with English, or cooking classes to learn traditional Italian cuisine.
 Many expats also participate in local sports clubs, such as soccer or cycling, which are popular in Italy.
 Joining a local gym or fitness center can also be a great way to meet locals and other expats.
 In addition, there are often expat groups or associations that organize social events and activities, such as wine tastings, hiking trips, or cultural tours.
 These groups can be found online or through local community centers.
 Volunteering is another great way for expats to meet people in Amalfi.
 There are many opportunities to volunteer in local schools, community centers, or environmental projects.
 This not only allows expats to give back to their new community, but also to meet locals and other expats.
 Expats can also meet people by simply participating in daily life in Amalfi.
 Going to local markets, cafes, and festivals can provide opportunities to strike up conversations with locals.
 Similarly, attending local church services or community events can also be a good way to meet people.
 Finally, networking can be a powerful tool for meeting people in Amalfi.
 Expats can reach out to colleagues, neighbors, or other contacts to see if they know anyone in the area.
-They can also use social media or online forums to connect with other expats in Amalfi," explained one expat living in Amalfi, Italy.
+They can also use social media or online forums to connect with other expats in Amalfi," remarked one member in Amalfi.

 What is life like in Amalfi?